 If you are a senior, or contacting us on behalf of a senior, with food access needs, call 410-887-2954 or email firstname.lastname@example.org

 For guidance on shopping information click HERE

-Boxes will be distributed by appointment only at three senior center locations in three different regions of the County:
+Boxes will be distributed by appointment only at the following locations.

 Anyone unable to travel to these locations should contact Maryland Access Point (MAP) at 410-887-2594 to discuss other food options with the MAP staff.

 Click HERE to find D11 restaurant delivery options

 Baltimore County Libraries will begin a phased re-opening starting May 17th.
 For details and locations, click HERE.
 Virtual programs and Curbside pickup available.
 Digital resources are available 24/7.